bhk/build/minion.md

 in constructing the output file name.
 Within `outExt`, `%` represents the input file extension.

-The `nameBasis` property is based on the first unnamed argument value.
+The `nameBasis` property is based on the first unnamed argument.
 It is the name of the file it denotes, except in the case of an indirection, when the variable name is used.
 For example:

     Instance name     `nameBasis`
     --------------    -------------------------------